Gowri (2004 film)

 Gowri (గౌరి) is a 2004 Indian Telugu-language action film directed by B. V. Ramana.
 It stars Sumanth and Charmme Kaur in the lead roles, and was produced by Sravanthi Ravi Kishore.
 It is a remake of the 2003 Tamil film Thirumalai, starring Vijay and Jyothika.
 It received positive reviews and was a hit at the box office.
 The film was later dubbed into Hindi under the title The Gunda.

 Plot

-Gowri is an orphan and a motorcycle mechanic living in Dhoolpet, Hyderabad.
-Shweta is the daughter of a media moghul Chandra Shekhar.
+Gowri is an orphaned motorcycle mechanic living in Dhoolpet, Hyderabad.
+Shweta is the daughter of a media mogul, Chandra Shekhar.
 Gowri and Shweta fall in love with each other to the disapproval of Chandra Shekhar, who seeks the help of a mafia leader Sarkar to separate them.
 Gowri eventually overcomes Sarkar and convinces Chandra Shekhar to accept him.